Amanita muscaria: Recent rise in popularity

-As a result of a lack of regulation, the use of Amanita muscaria as a popular legal alternative to hallucinogens has grown significantly in recent years.
-In 2024, Google searches for Amanita muscaria rose nearly 200% from the previous year, a trend that an article published in the American Journal of Preventive Medicine correlated with the sudden commercialisation of Amanita muscaria products on the internet.
+As a result of a lack of regulation, the use of A. muscaria as a popular legal alternative to hallucinogens has grown significantly in recent years.
+In 2024, Google searches for Amanita muscaria rose nearly 200% from the previous year, a trend that an article published in the American Journal of Preventive Medicine correlated with the sudden commercialisation of A. muscaria products on the internet.

+In 2025, the Federal Institute for Risk Assessment (BfR) of Germany stated that muscimol-containing products resembling sweets have appeared on the market and that they can cause serious intoxication, with children being particularly at risk.

-While Amanita mushrooms are unscheduled in the United States, they are listed as a poison by the FDA.
+While Amanita mushrooms are unscheduled in the U.S., they are listed as a poison by the Food and Drug Administration (FDA).
 Amanita mushrooms and muscimol are not approved as an ingredient in food, with some drawing comparisons to the controversial legal status of hemp-derived cannabinoids.
-The FDA is currently evaluating the use of Amanita muscaria and its constituents in dietary supplements, reminding manufacturers to ensure their ingredients meet safety standards and encouraging them to consult the Office of Dietary Supplement Programs with any questions.
+The FDA is currently evaluating the use of A. muscaria and its constituents in dietary supplements, reminding manufacturers to ensure their ingredients meet safety standards and encouraging them to consult the Office of Dietary Supplement Programs with any questions.

-A recent outbreak of poisonings and at least one death associated with products containing Amanita muscaria extracts has sparked debates regarding the regulatory status of Amanita mushrooms and their psychoactive constituents, prompting an FDA ban of their use in food products in December 2024.
-These products often use misleading advertising, such as erroneous comparisons to Psilocybin mushrooms or simply not disclosing the inclusion of Amanita mushrooms on the packaging.
+A recent outbreak of poisonings and at least one death associated with products containing A. muscaria extracts has sparked debates regarding the regulatory status of Amanita mushrooms and their psychoactive constituents, prompting an FDA ban of their use in food products in December 2024.
+These products often use misleading advertising, e.g. making erroneous comparisons to psilocybin mushrooms or not disclosing the inclusion of Amanitas on the packaging.